xinwenfu/VChat_DEP/README.md

 	# Replace the <IP> with the IP of the machine.
 	$ nmap -A <IP>
 	```
-   * We can think of the "-A" flag as the term aggressive as it does more than the normal scans and is often easily detected.
+   * We can think of the "-A" flag as the term aggressive, as it does more than normal scans and is often easily detected.
    * This scan will also attempt to determine the version of the applications; this means when it encounters a non-standard application such as *VChat*, it can take 30 seconds to 1.5 minutes, depending on the speed of the systems involved, to finish scanning.
 You may find the scan ```nmap <IP>``` without any flags to be quicker!
    * Example results are shown below: